On January 22, 2008, Australian actor Heath Ledger died of an accidental drug overdose at age 28. But that's just the start of the story.

 TwitterHeath Ledger’s daughter was just two years old when he died.

-Heath Andrew Ledger was born on April 4, 1979, in Perth, Australia.
-He seemed destined to be a star.
+Heath Andrew Ledger was born on April 4, 1979, in Perth, Australia, and from the start, he seemed destined to be a star.
 He was just 10 years old when he was cast in the lead role of Peter Pan at a local theater company.
-From there, things took off.
+And there was nowhere to go but up.

 While he was still in school, Ledger took small roles in a few Australian movies and TV shows.
 By age 19, he had already made the leap to Los Angeles.
 Starring in the 1999 film 10 Things I Hate About You, Ledger quickly took Hollywood by storm.
-And from there, his star power only grew as he snagged roles in films like The Patriot and Monster’s Ball.
+And from there, his star power only grew as he snagged roles in films like The Patriot, Monster’s Ball, and A Knight’s Tale.

 By 2005, his star burned even brighter.
 Ledger’s performance as Ennis Del Mar in the groundbreaking film Brokeback Mountain demonstrated his skill as a serious actor — and stunned audiences and critics alike.